hfoffani/pddl-lib/README.md

 ### Who do I talk to? ###

-You may contact me directly to hfoffani at gmail.com
+For any doubt or inquiry post an issue or tweet me at http://twitter.com/herchu